docpad-archive/docpad-skeleton-nodechat/README.md

 # Node Chat (using DocPad)

-Built using Socket.io, DocPad, Backbone.js and Twitter Bootstrap
+Built using Socket.io, DocPad, Backbone.js and Bootstrap

 ## Play